Life’s Compounding Effect

 Unexpected Skills and Rewards

 Life is full of different experiences, and some of them teach us things in unexpected ways.
 My time at the university kitchen, for instance, began as a simple cost-saving endeavor.
 Yet, it went into a journey of culinary discovery.
-From basic cooking to complex dishes, the experience was a testament to how a small step taken out of necessity could evolve into a passionate pursuit.
+From simple meals to elaborate dishes, the experience proved how a small step born of necessity can grow into a passionate pursuit.
+Check out my Fusilli with Yogurt recipe!

-Parallelly, my childhood memories are dotted with hours spent at my grandpa’s carpentry shop.
-Amid the scent of fresh wood and the symphony of saws, I learned more than just carpentry basics.
-These lessons, though subtle at that time, later emerged as practical assets.
-Whether laying laminate flooring or handling minor repairs at home, the carpentry skills acquired during those formative years proved to be unexpectedly beneficial.
+Parallelly, my childhood was filled with memories of hours spent in my grandpa’s carpentry shop.
+Surrounded by the scent of fresh wood and big and small saws, I learned more than just the basics of carpentry.
+Those early lessons, subtle at the time, later revealed themselves as practical skills I still rely on.
+Whether laying laminate flooring or handling minor repairs at home, the carpentry skills I acquired during those formative years proved to be unexpectedly beneficial.

 Trust the Journey